Model Pesticide Notices

 The Minnesota Legislature passed a law called the Parents Right To Know Act of 2000 (MN Statutes: 121A.30).
 This law requires public and non-public K-12 schools, that plan to apply pesticides specified in the law, to provide notices to parents and employees.
 This law also requires the Minnesota Department of Health (MDH) to develop and make available model notices for schools to use, if they choose to do so.

 Schools are required to provide notification only if they apply the pesticides specified in the law.
 These pesticides are (1) toxicity categories I, II, and III pesticides, which are classified by the US Environmental Protection Agency (EPA), and (2) restricted use pesticides, defined by federal law.
-See the World Health Organization (WHO) Guidelines to Classification of Pesticides by Hazard (Extremely Hazardous to Moderately Hazardous).
+See the World Health Organization (WHO) Recommended Classification of Pesticides by Hazard and Guidelines to Classification.

 The law also states that schools are not required to adopt an integrated pest management (IPM) plan; however, schools that do adopt a plan are required to follow the description outlined in the law (Article 7, Section 1, Subdivision 8).
 The MDH encourages schools to use IPM as a strategy to prevent pest problems and to reduce pesticide use.
 For information about IPM and alternatives to pesticides, contact Jeanne Ciborowski, Minnesota Department of Agriculture, 651-297-3217 or link to School IPM at the University of Minnesota Extension Service web site.

 Emergency Pesticide Applications